mattbierner/blog.mattbierner.com/_posts/2014-04-10-khepri-slice-unpacks.md

 [Khepri][khepri] V0.22 adds slice unpacks for unpacking a range of values to an array.
 Here I briefly cover slice unpacks.
 You can find the Khepri [language documentation here][documentation].

 ## Rational
-Functions that take an arbitrary number of arguments are common in Javascript, but writing such variadic function is fairly confusing and requires a lot of boilerplate code.
+Functions that take an arbitrary number of arguments are common in Javascript, but writing such variadic functions is fairly confusing and requires a lot of boilerplate code.

 ```js
 // Example only, using `reduce` would be better